 There are two Performance Memories: INT (internal) and EXT (External).
-INT consists of 128 Performances divided into eight Banks (A to H).
-EXT consists of 64 Performances divided into four Banks (A to D).
+The INT memory is divided into eight Banks (A to H) of 8 Performances.
+The EXT memory is divided into four Banks (A to D) of 4 Performances.

 - INT (internal) is stored in internal Random Access Memory (RAM) and contains factory default Performances.
 These can be overwritten but can recalled at any time. - EXT (external) is stored on a Memory Card (RAM) inserted in the CARD slot.
 If there is no Memory Card inserted and you attempt to select an EXT Performance, "----" will be displayed and no sound will be produced.
 With a Memory Card inserted, you can select and play EXT Performances.